Instructions For the Writer Of a Recommendation Letter

 • Please ensure that you are ready to provide a suitable recommendation for the student requesting it – agree to provide a recommendation only if you are sincerely willing to recommend the student.

-• If needed, take a moment to talk with the student about his/her academic background, plans and goals – the more you know about the student, the more effective the recommendation will be.
+• If needed, take a moment to talk with the student about their academic background, plans, and goals and the required questions a recommender is asked to comment on in their letter – the more you know about the student, the more effective the recommendation will be.

-• If needed, obtain additional information in order to write an effective recommendation letter, such as the applicant’s academic transcript, samples of their work, or their CV.
+• If needed, obtain additional information to write an effective recommendation letter, such as the applicant’s academic transcripts, samples of their work, or their CV.

 • Explain how long you have known the student and in what capacity.

-• In the letter, emphasize those qualities and academic achievements that the student has that demonstrate their ability to reach their objectives.
+• Emphasize the student’s qualities and academic achievements that demonstrate their ability to reach their objectives.

 • Provide concrete proof and examples to support the adjectives you use to describe the student.

-• Describe what kind of knowledge and skills the student has acquired over the course of their studies and what their capabilities are.
+• Describe what kind of knowledge and skills the student has acquired over the course of their studies and what capabilities they have.

 • Comment on the student’s level of expertise in their academic field.